BlateUA/Algorithm-analysis-transfer-convolution-type-on-C-/README.md

 Int i - indicator for input.

-String temp - temporary variable for stack.
+String temp - temporary variable to contain sth.

 Program is using recursive method.